INTO-CPS-Association/workspace/TRAEFIK_SECURE.md

    cp dtaas/client.js.example dtaas/client.js
    ```

-3. (OPTIONAL) Edit `dtaas/client.js` to configure the DTaaS client
+3. Edit `dtaas/client.js` to configure the DTaaS client
    with your OAuth credentials and URL settings.

-4. (OPTIONAL) Edit `dtaas/conf` to customize the traefik-forward-auth
+4. Update the usernames in `dtaas/conf` to customize the traefik-forward-auth
    rules for your deployment.

 ## :rocket: Start Services